atk4/docs/user-interface/form/styling-and-layouts.md

 If you are using default form template, it relies on `<div class="atk-cells-group">` surrounding fields, otherwise fields will not be aligned.

+### Use with Models

+Form in Agile Toolkit automatically populates fields from the model, when you call setModel().
+This means - you might not have a chance to arrange those fields into the appropriate views.

+There are two ways around it.

+First - you could use `setLayout()` before calling setModel(), then new fields will automatically go into the layout where necessary.

+The other option is:

+    $form->setModel('Book',false);  // prevents from any fields being imported

+    $v = $form->add('MyView');
+    $v->addField('title');          // will use the field from the model.